-Germany became member of the Council of Europe on 13 July 1950.
+Germany joined the Council of Europe on 13 July 1950.

 Prevention of torture

 The European Committee for the prevention of torture visits places of detention (for juvenile or immigration detainees, police stations, psychiatric hospitals) in order to assess how persons deprived of their liberty are treated.